 She is responsible for the following courses at WUR: Organizational Behavior & Business Management and Technology and Business model innovation.
 Her research activities focus on institutional mechanisms providing successful inducements to individual behavioral change (institutions affecting actions) within the organization.
 She also studies the strategies (mechanisms and processes) used by actors (individual or firms) to change institutional arrangement rather than just comply with it, also exploring the influence of social mechanisms on actors’ motivation to initiate an institutional change and their cognitive abilities to drive it (actors and actions affecting institutions)

-In 2011, with the help of the German Ministry of the Environment, Nature Protection and Nuclear Safety, he founded the first Central American regional centre for renewable energies and started a teaching and technology transfer programme on this subject for Latin American and African students.
+In 2011, with the help of the German Ministry of the Environment, Nature Protection and Nuclear Safety, he founded the first Central American regional center for renewable energies and started a teaching and technology transfer program on this subject for Latin American and African students.
 He has also been named Regional Ambassador by the Technical University of Dresden, has directed a US Department of Energy (DOE) joint Ohio State-EARTH University environmental project, as well as acting as a resource person for the UNESCO.
-On his suggestion, FAO and the International Centre for Tropical Agriculture (CIAT), have adopted a biomonitoring system for doing rapid evaluations of river water qualitiy based on macroinvertebrate bioindicators.
+At his suggestion, FAO and the International Centre for Tropical Agriculture (CIAT), have adopted a biomonitoring system for doing rapid evaluations of river water quality based on macroinvertebrate bioindicators.

-Bernard Kilian was born in 1969 in Germany.
-In spring 2000 he finished PhD in resource economics at the Department of Production Theory at the University of Hohenheim, Stuttgart, Germany.
+Bernard Kilian was born in Germany.
+In spring 2000 he finished his Ph.D. in resource economics at the Department of Production Theory at the University of Hohenheim, Stuttgart, Germany.
 In May 2005 he has been named as a faculty member of INCAE in the area of Operations Management and Agribusiness and in 2007 he was named as Academic Coordinator of the new Master Program in Agribusiness Management.
-In the same year, Mr Kilian received the Emerald Award of excellence for an outstanding paper in management.
-In 2014 Mr Kilian was promoted to full professor at INCAE Business School and in the same year he was named as Academic Director of the MBA Program.
-Since 2018, Mr. Kilian was promoted to Associate Dean of the full-time Master Programs, and in 2021 to Faculty and Investigation Dean.
+In the same year, Mr. Kilian received the Emerald Award of excellence for an outstanding paper in management.
+In 2014 Mr. Kilian was promoted to full professor at INCAE Business School and in the same year, he was named as Academic Director of the MBA Program.
+In 2018, Mr. Kilian was promoted to Associate Dean of the full-time Master Programs, and in 2021 to Faculty and Investigation Dean.

 Academic training also enabled them to exercise teaching and research, which in turn further nurtured the two previous professional activities based on classic and innovative conceptual frameworks and rigorous methods of analysis.